janantala/beyond-adaptive-web-design/README.md

 There are many commonly used web services that produce unnecessary traffic.
 Elements like videos or maps are a common part of the most web sites.
 All of them produces many requests and the web traffic so the website user does not want to watch the video or browse the map.
 There are also native mobile application for that services with better perfomance which provide full user experience.
 So what can we to do?
 This is a great opportunity to utilize conditional loading to serve the best experience for the right context.

-We use the Mobile First principe so we make a default element static and pull in a static image.
+We have used the Mobile First principle to develop Google Maps and Youtube videos web components.
+So we make a default element static and pull in a static image.
 This approach saves a lot of web traffic and becasue of limited mobile data plans also user's money.
 We can then detect when it is appropriate to download the embedded map or to launch the native mobile application.

 ![](images/maps.png)